Full Time Faculty

-Co-Director Synapse, Modern, Choreography, Dance History, Dance Teacher Training
+Modern, Choreography, Dance History, Fundamentals, Dance Teacher Training

-Roberta Wolin-Tupas,a professional in the field of dance for over 40 years, has a BA in Literature from Reed College and MA in Choreography and Performance from UCLA.
+Roberta Wolin-Tupas, a professional in the field of dance for over 40 years, has a BA in Literature from Reed College and MA in Choreography and Performance from UCLA.
 From 1999-2007, she was Producer of Marion Scott's Spirit Dances, and was nominated for two Lester Horton Awards for Outstanding Production of the Spirit Dances series.
 Wolin-Tupas is Co-Artistic Director of R Dance Company, and has created a large body of original, critically acclaimed modern dance works.
 Her choreography has been presented at the Broad Stage, Highways Performance Space, UCLA, Wilshire Ebell, California Choreographers Festival, Brand Library Modern Dance Series, L.A.
 Open Festival.
-Wolin-Tupas is Co-Artistic Director of SMC’s Synapse Dance Theater, and has been actively involved in bringing SMC students to American College Dance Festivals.
-Her choreography Beneath the Surface was performed in an ACDFA adjudicated concert in 2011.
+Wolin-Tupas served as Co-Artistic Director of SMC’s Synapse Dance Theater, and has been actively involved in bringing SMC students to American College Dance Festival.
+Her dance Beneath the Surface was performed in an ACDFA adjudicated concert in 2011.
 Since 1996, she has also brought creative dance experiences to thousands of pre-K and elementary school students in the Los Angeles area.
-Wolin-Tupas taught at California State University, Los Angeles for fifteen years.
-She continues to teach at Santa Monica College and Glendale College, and work as a free lance choreographer and performer.
-Recently she created two new courses at SMC in teaching dance that will be part of the Dance Teacher Certificate at SMC.
+Recently she created a

 Pamela Neneth was born and raised in Los Angeles.
 She has a BA and paralegal certification from UCLA and adult education credentials.
 With mediation and arbitration certifications, Pam has experience mediating with the Superior Court and facilitating in community events as well as public arbitrating with the NASD/Finra.
 Working in both the Dance and ESL Departments at SMC, Pam is also active in the SMC CSEA Chapter 36 Classified Union with the intention of promoting the highest quality of life on campus for all.